vitroid/PairList/README.md

 #pairlist
-Generates the pair list of atoms that are closer each other than the given threshold under the periodic boundary conditions.
+Generates the pair list of atoms that are closer each other than the given threshold under the orthorhombic periodic boundary conditions.

 ##Usage